 Common header types (Fig. 10) used in air-cooled heat exchanger construction are

-Why some coolers are forced-draft & some induced drafts (Fig. 11) and which one is better?
+Why are some coolers forced drafts & some induced drafts (Fig. 11), and which one is better?

 In addition to the above, The major differences between an Induced Draft and a Forced Draft Air Cooled Heat exchanger are listed below with respect to some design parameters: